datafold/demo/README.md

   - a few downstream models, as shown in the project DAG below
 - several 'master' branches, corresponding to the various supported cloud data platforms
   - `master` - 'primary' master branch, runs in Snowflake
-  - `master-databricks` - 'secondary' master branch, runs in Databricks, is reset to the `master` branch daily or manually when needed
+  - `master-databricks` - 'secondary' master branch, runs in Databricks, is reset to the `master` branch daily or manually when needed via the `branch_replication.yml` workflow
 - several GitHub Actions workflows illustrating CI/CD best practices for dbt Core
   - dbt PR job - is triggered on PRs targeting the `master` branch, is executed in Snowflake
   - dbt prod - is triggered on pushes into the `master` branch, is executed in Snowflake